Historic Preservation Fuels Bold Modernization of Beech Street Housing Complex

 Interior Transformation into Modern Suites Already Underway

-As part of BW’s campus master plan, the three historic buildings, which house many first-year students, are being renovated to provide suite style living.
-Klein Hall and 63 Beech were taken offline during the summer to begin the conversion.
+As part of BW’s campus master plan, the three historic buildings that traditionally housed first-year students are being renovated to provide suite style living.
+Klein Hall and 63 Beech were taken offline during summer 2012 to begin the conversion.
 The new layout will feature two or three double occupancy rooms connected to a shared bath.
 Gone will be the old, large showers and baths “at the end of the hall.”

 Moveable furniture will replace built-ins, according to Robin Gagnow, director of residence life, and sparkling new kitchens, increased study lounges with smart boards and multiple computer display capability, a large open pavilion, glass-walled atrium and bike storage also are part of the modernization.